Tourism in Indonesia: Colonial heritage

-The heritage tourism is focused on specific interest on Indonesian history, such as colonial architectural heritage of Dutch East Indies era in Indonesia.
-The colonial heritage tourism mostly attracted visitors from the Netherlands that share historical ties with Indonesia, as well as Indonesian or foreign colonial history enthusiast.
+Heritage tourism is focused on Indonesian history, such as the colonial architectural heritage of the Dutch East Indies era in Indonesia.
+Colonial heritage tourism mostly attracts visitors from the Netherlands who share historical ties with Indonesia, as well as other people interested in colonial history.

-The activities among others are visiting museums, churches, forts and historical colonial buildings, as well as spend some nights in colonial heritage hotels.
-The popular heritage tourism attractions are Kota – the centre of old Jakarta, with its Maritime Museum, Kota Intan drawbridge, Gereja Sion, Wayang Museum, Stadhuis Batavia, Fine Art and Ceramic Museum, Toko Merah, Bank Indonesia Museum, Bank Mandiri Museum, Jakarta Kota railway station, and Glodok (Jakarta Chinatown).
-In the old ports of Sunda Kelapa, in Jakarta and Paotere in Makassar the tall-masted pinisi ship still sailed.
-The Jakarta Cathedral with neo-gothic architecture in Central Jakarta also attracted architecture enthusiast.
+Tourist activities include visiting museums, churches, forts and historic colonial buildings, as well as spending nights in colonial heritage hotels.
+Popular heritage tourist attractions are in Kota – the centre of old Jakarta – with its Maritime Museum, Kota Intan drawbridge, Gereja Sion, Wayang Museum, Stadhuis Batavia, Fine Art and Ceramic Museum, Toko Merah, Bank Indonesia Museum, Bank Mandiri Museum, Jakarta Kota railway station, and Glodok (Jakarta Chinatown).
+In the old ports of Sunda Kelapa in Jakarta and Paotere in Makassar, tall-masted pinisi ships still sail.
+In addition, the neo-Gothic Jakarta Cathedral in Central Jakarta attracts visitors interested in architecture.